goranpjevic/docker-ssh/readme.md

 the public key must be located in `~/.ssh/id_rsa.pub`

-run the script with the command:
+run the script file with the command:

 ```sh
 bash script.sh